 Your course fees include the costs of tuition, books and electronic resources.
 You should allow around £250 each year for additional costs, such as printing.

-Please note: The course fee doesn't include the cost of the SQE examinations.
-You can find out about the cost of the SQE examinations on the Solicitors Regulation Authority website.
+Please note that the course fee doesn't include the cost of the SQE exams.
+You can find out about the cost of the SQE exams on the Solicitors Regulation Authority website.

 See our funding pages for more information.